 Research shows that sleep deprivation leads to higher daytime cortisol levels.

-4. Poor Sleep can Change Your Body Composition
+Poor Sleep & Body Composition

 High insulin paired with high cortisol from sleep loss is a recipe for negative changes to body composition,